perlindgren/bevy-bullet-hell/README.md

 ## Playing

-Just a POC for now.
-No hit-boxes, yet.
-Not sure whether to go as long as there will be lots of bullets its gonna be fine.

 - Left stick for steering
 - Right stick for aiming
 - Shoot with any back button, bring it on!!!!

+(For now no weapon selection.)

 ```shell
 cargo run --release